Devi-Das-Git/Cafe-API/README.md

 1. Minimal API.
 2. Clean Architecture.
 3. CQRS Pattern & Mediatr, Repository.
 4. Logging to Console.
+Exception handling using ProblemResults.
 Asynchronous Programming.
 5. In Memory Operation with Entity Framework Code First.
 6. Records are used for DTO.
 7. Scalar UI (all the endpoints are visible)